DevdudeX/LMD-Alternative-Camera-Mod/README.md

 #### Keybinds
 - [9] Start the camera
 - [0] Toggle the camera mod (might be buggy)
-- [Enter/Space] Reset camera rotation to behind the player
+- [Enter, Space] Reset camera rotation to behind the player
 - [Mouse Scroll] Zoom camera in and out
+- [Right Click, Right Bumper] Hold to invert camera auto-align
 - [Keypad 1] Recommended settings; 70 FoV and nice follow distance, works well for steering
 - [Keypad 3] First person (Experimental); 80 FoV and the camera is attached to the neck, character model might clip weirdly
 - [Keypad 3] Toggle invert mouse horizontal
-- [Keypad 4] Toggle camera auto align (for use with a controller)
+- [Keypad 4] Toggle camera auto-align (for use with a controller)
 - [Keypad 7] Toggle HUD rendering
 - [Keypad 9] Find and update gameobjects references